-The greater the ionization, the more it bends at a specific frequency; or for a specific
+The greater the ionization, the more it bends at a specific frequency; or for a

-low enough, a radio wave entering the F2-layer at a
+the frequency is low enough, a radio wave entering the F2-layer at a

 90-degree angle will be reflected back to earth; conversely, if the frequency is

 raised or the amount of ionization is decreased, a point will be reached where the

 refraction will not be sufficient to return the radio wave.
 Fig. 3 shows a

 at a 90-degree angle but is reflected back to earth when the angle is decreased.

 The angle at which the radio wave begins to bend back toward earth is called the

 critical angle.
 Fig. 3 also shows low-angled waves being bent back to earth

 Because long-distance high-frequency radio communications depends upon the ability

-of the ionosphere to return the radio signals back to earth, it is apparent that predictions
+of the ionosphere to return the radio signals back to earth, it is apparent that

-and published in a booklet called "Ionosphere Propagation
+Science Service Administration and published in a booklet called "Ionosphere Propagation

 Predictions."
 These predictions, as well as the accompanying isograms which show

 the maximum usable transmitter frequency for a specific hour of a specific month,

 used by ESSA in the compilation of the charts appears later in this article.
 The

 mechanics involved in using the charts are beyond the scope of this article; however,

 they are described in ESSA Handbook #90.